Kristina standing in front of a photo of the NSHCC with a VR headset

 Gerry Morrison, a former resident of the school, uses a VR headset.
 [Source: The Canadian Press]

 Kristina explains that creating something like the DOHR VR experience “would not be possible without the Games Institute” because it required researchers from different fields with similar values to be able to find each other and collaborate.
-She sees the GI as a place where technology is seen less as a tool and more as “a medium through which our similar commitments to the common good can be fulfilled.”
+She sees the GI as a place where technology is used as “a medium through which our similar commitments to the common good can be fulfilled.”
 Most notably, in this sort of interdisciplinary collaboration, it’s not games and technology driving the purpose.
-It’s the purpose driving how we engage with games and technology.
+It’s the purpose driving how we engage with games and technology.".

-In thinking back on her work experience with Oliver throughout this project, Kristina has said, “You are working with a scholar who has this industry-rooted experience, who wants to apply it to a community (…).
+Kristina is glad to have Oliver, an expert haptician, to collaborate with on DOHR, saying,"I’m overwhelmingly impressed by Oliver; you are working with a scholar who has this industry-rooted experience, who wants to apply it to a community that could never afford to work with this sort of technology otherwise.
 Oliver is so careful and thoughtful, and that’s my experience with every single scholar at the GI, and that is why I feel that the GI is a fit for my work.”

 Kristina is a rock star!
 I’ve learned so much from working with her, and always appreciate her ability to both explain how things work on the Arts side and rapidly adapt to how STEM researchers structure their work. […] it’s only because of our shared home in the GI that this kind of work is possible.